mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/update.md

 ---
 # Update a decision {#update-decision}

-You can modify or update a decision in your container by making a PATCH request to the [!DNL Offer Library] API.
+You can modify or update a decision by making a PATCH request to the [!DNL Offer Library] API.

 For more information on JSON Patch, including available operations, see the official [JSON Patch documentation](https://jsonpatch.com/).